 However, there are eating places where you tell them what you want and someone will go off into the wild yonder and catch it, slaughter it, cook it over an open fire and serve it to you.
 In the mean time you enjoy the local brew and fight off the flies.

 The exhausted foursome located such an enterprise, the only one in the village, and parked themselves on the rickety wooden benches.
 They discussed the dinner possibilities.
 Lobster not being one of them, they decided on sharing a sheep, a selection heartily recommended by the owner of the eating establishment.

-Now, a whole sheep might seem to you like a lot of food for four guys, even four hungry guys, but that’s only because you’ve never seen a Malian sheep.
+No joke.
+A whole sheep might seem to you like a lot of food for four guys, even four hungry Development Cowboys, but that’s only because you’ve never seen a Malian sheep.

 So, this decided, the next step was to negotiate a price for the unfortunate animal not yet caught and butchered.